mkdocs/mkdocs/docs/user-guide/configuration.md

 #### Default `nav` object

-If not configured, `nav` will contain an alphanumerically sorted, nested list of all the Markdown files and External URL files found within the `docs_dir` and its sub-directories.
+If not configured explicitly, `nav` will contain an alphanumerically sorted, nested list of all the Markdown files and External URL files found within the `docs_dir` and its sub-directories.
 Index files will always be listed first within a sub-section.